tigase/tigase-xmpp-server-docker/README.md

    tigase/tigase-xmpp-server
 ```

 4. Once started, open http://localhost:8080 (from the same machine, or using http://<server_hostname>:8080), follow installer steps and save configuration at the end.
+You can find more details in the [Connect to the Web Installer](https://docs.tigase.net/tigase-server/master-snapshot/Administration_Guide/html/#connecttoWebInstall).
+Default credentials used to access the installer are available in the `etc/config.tdsl` and are printed in the container logs, by default those are: 'admin-user' = 'admin' and 'admin-password' = 'tigase'.

 5. Restart current container